FranziskaDorn/BRPL/README.md

 plot(result)
 ```

-This example utilizes the nutritionpoverty dataset included in the package and applies the bivqfun function to analyze the relationship between the variables NUval (nutrition value) and INval (income value) with a specified threshold (tau) of 0.25.
+This example utilizes the pov_line_example dataset included in the package and applies the brpl function to analyze the relationship between the variables leisure (leisure time in minutes) and inc_expenses (income expenses) with a specified threshold (tau) of 0.15.

 <img src="man/figures/README-example.png" width="100%" />